 You don’t have to get crazy and get every last drop.
 Just get what you can.

 Add a spoonful of the diced chiles to the jar/bowl.

-Because there is another green chile salsa in the soup recipe that I use this Snap E Tom subtitute in, I’m not worried about the chunks form these chiles.
+Because there is another green chile salsa in the soup recipe that I use this Snap E Tom substitute in, I’m not worried about the chunks from these chiles.

 If you like your soups extra smooth, you could absolutely run this through a blender quickly.

 It’s quick and easy and tastes as close to Snap E Tom as you can get.

 It’s a quick way to make my favorite Tortilla Soup taste amazing for very little effort.

 - Tuna and Noodles is the thing to make on a busy weeknight.
 You just need pasta, tuna and mayo (the tiniest bit because yuck).
 And Frito’s on top make it perfect.